-Kentucky regulates Uber, Lyft and other transportation network companies (TNCs), also known as ridesharing companies.
-The state requires their drivers to have the following amounts of coverage as long as the app is turned on:
+Kentucky regulates Uber, Lyft, and other transportation network companies (TNCs), also known as ridesharing companies.
+The state requires its drivers to have the standard nationwide coverage as long as the app is turned on:

 - $50,000/$100,000 liability coverage for bodily injury per person/accident

 When passengers are in the car, those amount limits ratchet up significantly.